 PROGRAM DETAILS —

-Volunteers live together in a large home in a local neighborhood.
-There’s around 30 volunteers each semester, so it’s quite the slumber party and one of ILP’s largest groups!
+Volunteers live together in a local neighborhood.
+There’s a couple of groups, one has around 30 volunteers and the other has about 10+, so it’s quite the slumber party!
 You’ll find neighborhood kids playing outside your home’s gate, itching to say hi and play with you.
 Get your fill of traditional dishes like beans, rice, chicken, and the freshest of fruits.
 Oh and don’t forget get to stop by our favorite empanada man’s stand to get a snack on your way to school!

 Spring Semester: Depart early January — return home the end of April.